Sign-Compute-Resolve for Tree Splitting Random Access: Model and Problem Statement

 \JGb{The symbol transmitted by the $m-$th user in the $\tau-$th channel use, $\tau\in\mathbb{N}$, is denoted by $X_m(\tau)$.} \JG{We assume unit channel gains, \ie at} the $\tau-$th channel use the receiver observes

 where $\{Z(\tau)\}_{\tau=1}^\infty$ is white Gaussian noise with unit variance.

-The goal of this paper is to devise strategies that allow the receiver to retrieve both the identities and the messages of all contending users.
-In particular, we consider strategies that \JG{use multiple blocks} of $N$ channel uses.
+The goal of this paper is to devise \CS{a protocol} that allows the receiver to retrieve both the identities and the messages of all contending users.
+In particular, we consider \CS{protocol} that \JG{uses multiple blocks} of $N$ channel uses.
 In line with other literature on random access, we refer to blocks of channel uses as \emph{slots}. \JGb{In each slot the receiver attempts to decode a linear combination of messages transmitted by the users.} \JG{We restrict our attention to strategies in which the rate (in bits per channel use) is the same for all users and constant over \CS{slots}.} At the end of each slot, the receiver provides feedback to the users and, unless all messages are resolved at the receiver, a new slot is started.
 Feedback is instantaneous, error free and received by all users.
 We do not impose any constraints on the amount of feedback that can be provided and explicitly specify how feedback is used later in the paper.

 Rephrasing the above, the constituent elements of the protocol are the use of a contention resolution mechanism across slots, dealing with randomness of the user activity pattern, and use of forward error correcting code within slots, dealing with noise.
-With respect to the latter, we ignore finite block length effects and assume that forward error correcting codes operate with zero error at any rate up to and including capacity.
-As a consequence, the task for the receiver is to recover all packets with zero error probability.
+With respect to the latter, we ignore finite block length effects and assume that forward error correcting codes operate with \JGc{vanishing error probability at any rate up to capacity.} As a consequence, the task for the receiver is to recover all packets with \JGc{arbitrarily small} error probability.

 The signal of each user needs to satisfy an average power constraint in each slot, \ie

 for all $m\in\{1,\dots,M\}$.
 We will assume that $P>1$, such that a positive computation rate over the multiple access channel can be achieved, as seen in the next section.